Fraud Blocker

 WHAT IS DOMESTIC VIOLENCE OR SPOUSAL ABUSE?

 It is not the nature of the alleged offense that makes a criminal charge an example of domestic violence.
-Instead, it is the identity of the alleged victim that makes a case fall into this category.
+Instead, the identity of the alleged victim determines whether a case falls into this category.
+Arizona Revised Statutes § 13-3601 describes the identity of alleged victims that may allow a court to classify an accusation as one involving domestic violence.

-Arizona Revised Statute § 13-3601 describes the identity of alleged victims that may allow a court to classify an accusation as one involving domestic violence.
 Prominent examples include parents/children, romantic partners, spouses or former spouses, people with a child in common, and blood relations.
 If a court moves to name an alleged offense as one involving domestic violence, it can have a profound impact on a case.

 RESTRAINING ORDERS FOR DOMESTIC ABUSE